Ranjana24013649/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 **REGISTER NO: 212224040270**

-#  EXP NO: 6 SERIAL-IN-SERIAL-OUT-SHIFT REGISTER
+#  EXP NO: 6 IMPLEMENTATION  SERIAL-IN-SERIAL-OUT-SHIFT REGISTER

 **AIM:**